TRUBA-HPC/Belgeler/source/tutorials/pytorch/intro_installation.rst

 ..
 This assumes that Conda was installed in the default location, and that the environment on which PyTorch is installed is named ``pyt_env``.

-Bu, Conda'nın varsayılan konuma kurulduğunu ve PyTorch'un kurulu olduğu ortamın `` pyt_env '' olarak adlandırıldığını varsayar.
+Bu, Conda'nın varsayılan konuma kurulduğunu ve PyTorch'un kurulu olduğu ortamın ``pyt_env`` olarak adlandırıldığını varsayar.